NewcastleRSE/rse-team-website/_team/imre-draskovits.md

       - Travelling
 ---

-Since joining in 2022, Imre has been working to move the RSE Mobile Team towards an exciting new direction.
+Since joining in 2022, Imre has been working to move the RSE Web and Mobile Team towards an exciting new direction.
 Having a diverse background in mobile app development, he specialises in Apple mobile phone applications.

 Imre is actively leading the development and maintenance of mobile phone applications for seven University research initiatives.